-When you have diabetes, either Type 1 diabetes or Type 2 diabetes, keeping yourin check is a huge priority.
-No one loves sticking their fingers all day and testing with traditional , which is why a continuous glucose monitor can be a more convenient solution.
+If you have Type 1 or Type 2 diabetes, keeping yourin check is a huge priority.
+No one loves sticking their fingers all day, fumbling with a test strip and testing with traditional , which is why a continuous glucose monitor can be more convenient than other monitoring devices.

 Continuous blood sugar meters are worn for long periods of time on your body and offer you continuous monitoring, without constantly having to stop and prick your finger to get glucose readings.
 "Continuous glucose monitors offer more intensive monitoring of a diabetic patient's sugar levels," says Dr. Rebecca Fenichel, an endocrinologist at Westmed Medical Group.
 "They are particularly well suited to patients who have to check multiple times a day, or to patients who want to get more frequent feedback during the day."

 An important detail to note -- while anyone can buy a regular glucose meter, you'll need a prescription from your doctor for a continuous meter.
-Doctors may also recommend a continuous monitor for other personal reasons that have to do with your own health circumstances and lifestyle.
-Not everyone is able to get a CGM device since certain conditions may prevent you from using one, which is another reason why you should ask your doctor if a CGM is right for you.
+Doctors may also recommend a continuous glucose monitoring system for reasons tied to your unique health circumstances and lifestyle.
+Not everyone is able to get a CGM device since certain conditions may prevent you from using one, which is another reason why you should ask your doctor if a CGM would work for your diabetes care plan.

 This meter is recommended by Fenichel and was previously recommended by Dr. Nate Favini, medical lead of Forward.
 "For people who are interested in deeper insights into their glucose levels, I'll often recommend the Freestyle Libre for continuous glucose monitoring," said Favini.